JDSalisbury/hexo_tas/source/_posts/quick_play.md

 ### Step 4

-Shuffle the Fate deck, and equipment deck.
+Shuffle the Fate deck, and Equipment deck.
 Place them to the side.
 <br>
 <br>